ResearchComputing/Documentation/docs/gateways/jupyterhub_201906_updates.md

 ### Step 1: Log  in to CURC JupyterHub

-JupyterHub is available at [https://jupyter.rc.colorado.edu](https://jupyter.rc.colorado.edu).
+CURC JupyterHub is available at [https://jupyter.rc.colorado.edu](https://jupyter.rc.colorado.edu).
 To log in use your RC credentials.
 If you do not have an RC account, please [request an account](https://rcamp.rc.colorado.edu/accounts/account-request/create/organization) before continuing.

 ### Step 2: Start a notebook server

 To start a notebook server, select one of the available options in the _Select job profile_ menu under _Spawner Options_ and click _Spawn_.
 Available options are:

-* Summit Haswell - 2hr (a 2-hour, 1 core job on a Summit "shas" node)
+* _Summit Haswell - 2hr_ (a 2-hour, 1 core job on a Summit "shas" node)
-* Summit Haswell - 12hr (a 12-hour, 1 core job on a Summit "shas" node)
+* _Summit Haswell - 12hr_ (a 12-hour, 1 core job on a Summit "shas" node)
-* Summit Knight's Landing - 2hr (a 2-hour, full node job on a Summit "sknl" node)
+* _Summit Knight's Landing - 2hr_ (a 2-hour, full node job on a Summit "sknl" node)
-* Blanca - 12hr (A 12-hour, 1 core job on your default Blanca partition; only available to Blanca users)
+* _Blanca - 12hr_ (A 12-hour, 1 core job on your default Blanca partition; only available to Blanca users)

 The server will take a few moments to start.
 When it does, you will be taken to the Jupyter home screen, which will show the contents of your CURC _/home_ directory under the _Files_ tab.
 You will also see the following buttons in the upper right of the screen: